Avali-Triage-Team/Avali/README.md

 mods
 -avali
 |-avali.modinfo
+Always remember to delete the previous verison before installing any new one!

 # Making a feature suggestion
 If you have the know-how to code everything yourself, feel free to make a Fork, make your changes, then make a Pull Request.
 Chances are I'll take a glance over what you added then just plop it in.